connctd/slate/source/includes/_connectors.md

 > *Code:* 204<br>
 > *Body:* empty

-Removes a connector instances.
+Removes a connector instance.
 A connector instance can only be removed if all clients that are attached to it are removed.
 Otherwise a 409 is returend.

 Required scope: `connctd.connector`